MicrosoftDocs/well-architected/well-architected/oracle-iaas/optimize-security.md

 Improve the security of your Oracle workloads on Azure IaaS by ensuring that you harden your operating system to eliminate vulnerabilities that attackers might exploit to harm your Oracle database.

-For more information on how to improve Oracle Database security, see [Security guidelines for Oracle workloads on Azure Virtual Machines landing zone accelerator](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-security-guideline-landing-zone).
+For more information about how to improve Oracle Database security, see [Security guidelines for Oracle workloads on Azure Virtual Machines landing zone accelerator](/azure/cloud-adoption-framework/scenarios/oracle-iaas/oracle-security-guideline-landing-zone).

 ### Recommendations